tom-howard/ros2/docs/course/part2.md

 ```
 ***

-Look down the far left-hand side to identify the four *base fields* of the interface (i.e. the fields that are not indented):
+Look down the far left-hand side to identify the four *base fields* of the interface (the fields that are not indented):

 <a name="odom-base-fields"></a>